-You can add up to two standby nodes when you create a cluster.
-Afterward, you can add and manage standby node on the cluster’s Settings tab.
+You can add up to two standby nodes to a cluster, either during creation when you choose the cluster configuration or after creation on the cluster’s Settings tab.

-Open the cluster’s More menu and select Settings:
+From the Databases overview page, open the cluster’s More menu and select Settings.

 Open the Standby Nodes dropdown and choose the number of standby nodes.